NBHS-STEM/pokedex_lists/instructions.md

 **1/09/23**:

-Today we'll write a function called `get_pokemon_by_name()` that takes a string as input and returns the list corresponding to the pokemon with that name.
-If the pokemon is not found, the function should return `None`
+Today we'll write a function called `get_pokemon_by_name()` that takes a string as an argument and returns the list corresponding to the pokemon with that name.
+If the pokemon is not found, the function should return `None`.